exciteabletom/wordle-API/README.md

 `FLASK_DEBUG=1 flask run --cert=adhoc --host=0.0.0.0`

-The dev server is accessible on https://localhost:5000.
+The dev server is accessible on https://localhost:5000 and on your local IP address from another device.

 https is necessary for the async clipboard API to work on IOS.
 You may have to click through a warning about an invalid certificate.